A moving homage to the unique beauty of Africa's endangered wildlife

 Resting Vagabonds

-Tano Bora Band of Brothers
+Tano Bora - Band of Brothers

 The Matriarch

-Tim in front of Kilimanjaro
+Tim on front of Kilimanjaro